HR528638/skillmap/skillmap.md

 # sample
-* name: Game Maker Guide
+* name: 倍塔狗人工智能ALL3课程体系
 * description: Level up your game making skills by completing the tutorials in this guide.

 ## interface
-* name: Learn to use MakeCode Arcade
+* name: 构造
 * description: This will teach you how to complete tutorials in Microsoft MakeCode Arcade.
 * completionUrl: https://microsoft.github.io/pxt-skillmap-sample/certificates/understanding-arcade-tutorials.pdf